caiwuu/openCap/SECURITY.md

 ## 🚨 Reporting a Vulnerability

 We take security vulnerabilities seriously.
-If you discover a security vulnerability in Jietu, please follow the responsible disclosure process outlined below.
+If you discover a security vulnerability in OpenCap, please follow the responsible disclosure process outlined below.

 ### 📧 How to Report